essayyzed/essayyzed.github.io/_posts/2025-04-06-the-skill-that-changed-everything.md

 I was lucky to have mentors who helped shape these skills in me.
 (Fun fact: I was a _huge_ introvert when I first started university.)

-One person I absolutely have to mention is **Ma’am Abida**.
+One person I absolutely have to mention is [**Ma’am Abida**](https://www.linkedin.com/in/abida-aabi-confidence-building-coach-nlp-therapist-977315201).
 I took two courses with her, and believe me — those classes were game-changers.
 By the time I was done, my confidence and communication had leveled up in a big way.

+Another mentor who played a key role in my development was [**Dr. Muhammad Nauman**](https://recluze.net) — also known as [**Mohmmad Nauman on LinkedIn**](https://www.linkedin.com/in/recluze).
+His approach to teaching and mentorship pushed me to think deeply, communicate clearly, and challenge my own limits.

 Then there was **COLAB**, a research lab I was part of (a story for another day).
 That place gave me the space and support to keep practicing my presentation skills, surrounded by some truly incredible people.